🧩 What is Composition?

 2. UNIX/Linux Command Line

 Each tool does one job well.
-Using pipes, they can be composed into workflows:
+Compose the tools into a workflow with pipes.

 cat file.txt | grep "error" | sort | uniq